ErikBjare/KnowTree/README.md

    - If someone wants to learn X, they would be presented with a variety of options to do so.
 The work of figuring out how and where is just a matter of choosing between the presented options.
  - Keeping track of what you know.
    - Enables a simple way of letting others know what you know.
 Useful in resumes.
- - The user would be provided with an overview of what they can do with the thing they want to learn (how to build upon their acquired knowledge).
+ - The learner would be provided with an overview of what they can do with the thing they want to learn (how to build upon their acquired knowledge).
    - Example: If someone has just learned the basics of programming, they would be shown what they can do/learn with what knowledge.
  - Freedom of learning *what you want* while still learning *what you need*.
-   - There is no core curricula, the user can themselves choose which path they want to take while still getting some indication of which paths are reasonable.
+   - There is no core curricula, the learner can themselves choose which path they want to take while still getting some indication of which paths are reasonable.

 ## Naming